Unit: School of Engineering and Applied Science

 Department: Department of Engineering and Society

 A second calculus course for business/biology/and social-science students.
 Topics include differential equations/infinite series/analysis of functions of several variables/analysis of probability density functions of continuous random variables.
 The course begins with a review of basic single-variable calculus.
 Prerequisite: MATH 1210 or equivalent; at most one of MATH 1220 and MATH 1320 may be taken for credit.

 This course provides the opportunity to offer a new topic in the subject of mathematics.

-First order differential equations, second order and higher order linear differential equations, reduction of order, undetermined coefficients, variation of parameters, series solutions, Laplace transforms, linear systems of first order differential equations and the associated matrix theory, numerical methods.
+First order differential equations, second order and higher order linear differential equations, undetermined coefficients, variation of parameters, Laplace transforms, linear systems of first order differential equations and the associated matrix theory, numerical methods.
 Applications.
 Prerequisite: APMA 2120 or equivalent.

 Partial differential equations that govern physical phenomena in science and engineering.
 Separation of variables, superposition, Fourier series, Sturm-Liouville eigenvalue problems, eigenfunction expansion techniques.
 Particular focus on the heat, wave, and Laplace partial differential equations in rectangular, cylindrical, and spherical coordinates.
 Prerequisites: APMA 2120 and 2130 or equivalents.

 A rigorous development of the properties of the real numbers and the ideas of calculus including theorems on limits, continuity, differentiability, convergence of infinite series, and the construction of the Riemann integral.
 Students without prior experience constructing rigorous proofs are encouraged to take Math 3000 before or concurrently with Math 3310.
 Prerequisite: MATH 1320.